ldeso/hugo-flex/README.md

 ### Netlify Contact Form

-A contact form that works with the Netlify form handling service can be inserted with the shortcode:
+A contact form that works with the [Netlify Forms](https://docs.netlify.com/forms/setup/) service can be inserted with the shortcode:

 ```
 {{< contact >}}
 ```

-A custom success page URL may be given as a parameter:
+A custom URL for the success page may be given as a parameter:

 ```
 {{< contact "/success" >}}